Wyrd-tha-Byrd/PCC-STEAM-team-Vault/3D Printing Vocab.md

 			- Friction Drive
 				- two smooth pulley-like gears work together to push filament out of the nozzle
 			- Single Gear
-				- A single gear and a friction gear work together to get slightly more grip on hard plastics
+				- A single gear and a friction gear work together to get slightly more grip on soft plastics
 			- Dual Gear
 				- Two gears turn in unison creating a pinch point that forces the filament through the nozzle
 				- can increase "pressure advance" and help with stubborn filaments